Riley Greene Player Props: Tigers vs. Angels

 Riley Greene At The Plate

-- Greene is hitting .315 with 12 doubles, three triples, seven home runs and 25 walks.
+- Greene is batting .315 with 12 doubles, three triples, seven home runs and 25 walks.

-- Greene is batting .476 with one homer during his last outings and is riding a seven-game hitting streak.
+- Greene is batting .476 with one homer during his last games and is on a seven-game hitting streak.

-- In 75.8% of his 66 games this season, Greene has picked up at least one hit.
-He's also had 22 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.